 with Stuart Mason

-Join father/son duo John and Tyler Weed with Stuart Mason for an evening of Celtic and Nordic fiddle tunes, old-timey mountain music, and American song.
-This rare concert will be a St. Paddy’s Day kick-off — the trio will trace the music of the Emerald Isles and follow it to one of its many landing spots in the United States.
+Join father/son duo John and Tyler Weed with Stuart Mason for an evening of Celtic music, and American song.
+As is tradition, Mason and The Weeds will embark on a journey across the Atlantic, tracing the music of the Emerald Isles to one of many landing spots in the United States.
 Watch the folk process unfold as John Weed and “Uncle” Stuart Mason, two members of West Coast Celtic powerhouse band Molly’s Revenge and Nordic band New World String Project, pass this musical lineage to next-gen banjo, mandolin, and guitar virtuoso Tyler Weed.
-The event will feature new compositions on tenor banjo from Tyler, a fresh voice upcoming in the West Coast scene.
+This event will feature a never heard, debut composition on tenor banjo from Tyler, a fresh voice upcoming on the West Coast scene.

 Tyler Weed was raised in a musical family, hearing his mother and father playing fiddle since birth.
 Tyler has been taught guitar and banjo licks from “Uncle” Stuart Mason since his first days strumming a guitar.
+He was recently one of 14 students out of 1650 entrants to receive the Maestro Award for improvisational soloing at the 2022 Heritage Jazz Festival in Anaheim, California.
 Tyler is a six-time recipient of Santa Cruz Redwood Camp Teen Band scholarship and has been awarded the Big Sur Fiddle Camp scholarship twice.
 His composition, “Tyler’s Ancient Jig” was featured in Molly’s Revenge’s latest release, “The Lucky Set.”